joeltaberne/k8s-ClusterIP-demo/README.md

 docker tag (IMAGE_ID) k8s-test
 ```

-First step is creating a kubernetes manifest (test.yaml) consisting of one deployment and one ClusterIP service:
+Next step is creating a kubernetes manifest (test.yaml) consisting of one deployment and one ClusterIP service:

 ```
 apiVersion: apps/v1